mddanish00/mpv-osc-tethys/README.md

 This theme replaces [the built in `osc.lua`](https://github.com/mpv-player/mpv/blob/master/player/lua/osc.lua) shipped with [mpv](https://github.com/mpv-player/mpv).

+## About this fork

+Basically same as the original + play button will actually play from start if the current playback is finished.

+I also add new key binding that will add same behavior to key that you use to play/pause video.

+This is because I use tethys with `keep-open=always` instead of `keep-open=yes` because I don't really want autoplay next video.

+I want to chose myself if I want to go to next video.

+The main motivation is I want to replay the video but I don't want to manually move the seekbar to start for that.

 ![](https://i.imgur.com/cYqWlw5.png)

 Local files can show thumbnail previews (using a patched version of [mpv_thumbnail_script](https://github.com/TheAMM/mpv_thumbnail_script)).